AidenBurgess/2020-Semester-Two/SOFTENG_370_OS/Assignments/3/a3Answers.md

 Current Intel and AMD CPUs are compatible with both 32 and 64 bit code.

-Moving to 64 bits increases the address space
+Moving to 64 bits increases the address space, and data values are also 64 bits each.
+Programs can compute larger calculations in the same amount of time as more information is held in each data value.

 ## Question 3